eyosen/PI-Web-API-Client-VBA/docs/Api/AnalysisApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **GetSecurityWithHttpInfo**
-> GetSecurityWithHttpInfo(string webId, string userIdentities, bool forceRefresh, string selectedFields = null)
+> GetSecurityWithHttpInfo(string webId, string userIdentities, bool forceRefresh, string selectedFields = null, string webIdType = null)

 Get the security information of the specified security item associated with the Analysis for a specified user.